JandJ101/BlockWebsites/README.md

 # BlockWebsites
 This python script will block websites listed in its config file for a set amount of time also set in its config file.
-The script only works on Windows for now, but it could be ported to other operating systems using its config file and making other tweaks.

 You should run this script with Python 3.x.x